Table of Contents

 It often happens that organizations want to set up a fundraiser themselves.
 With larger companies, in particular, the question often arises as to whether they will set up a foundation or an ANBI to make it more attractive for donors.

-All kinds of crowdfunding and fundraising campaigns can be set up with a platform.
+All kinds of crowdfunding campaigns can be set up with a platform.

 Various organizations such as ING and the Triodos Foundation have their own custom-built platform built by Whydonate where staff, individually or by department, can organize fundraisers.
 It is also possible to make connections with HR systems, which also makes it possible to donate in-kind (working hours or vacation days).